JDXE88/Home-Asset-Inventory/README.md

 # Home Asset Inventory

 Welcome to the Home Asset Inventory system.
-This is a basic application designed to help you manage and track home assets.
+This application helps you manage and track home assets.
+You can add, update, and view items, including details like name, category, value, quantity, and barcode.

+## Features

+- **Add, Update, and View Items:** Manage your home assets with options to add new items, update existing ones, and view the inventory.
+- **Dark Mode Toggle:** Switch between light and dark modes for better visibility and personal preference.
+- **CSV Upload:** Import items from a CSV file to quickly populate the inventory.

 ## Getting Started